rclone/rclone/docs/content/crypt.md

 An experimental advanced option `filename_encoding` is now provided to address this problem to a certain degree.
 For cloud storage systems with case sensitive file names (e.g. Google Drive), `base64` can be used to reduce file name length.
-For cloud storage systems using UTF-16 to store file names internally (e.g. OneDrive), `base32768` can be used to drastically reduce file name length.
+For cloud storage systems using UTF-16 to store file names internally (e.g. OneDrive), `base32768` or case insensitive version `base32768ci` can be used to drastically reduce file name length.

 An alternative, future rclone file name encryption mode may tolerate backend provider path length limits.